2024 Design Brief

 The tenth annual iteration of this international ideas competition continues the tradition of calling for design strategies to help shape the welfare of our citizens and cities through the built environment.
 This year, the challenge focuses on the design of a curtain wall constructed with the highest possible efficiency properties, serviceability characteristics, and recyclability of constituent parts.

-Building context: For the purpose of this competition, entrants will design a building atop the existing six-story structure located at 1710 Broadway, at the southeast corner of West 54th Street, in New York.
-The building should be at least 50 stories in height suitable for a mix of residential and commercial uses.
-Assume that the load bearing capacity of the building site and existing podium are sufficient to accommodate an exclusively steel-framed structure.
+Building context: For the purpose of this competition, the proposal is for the vertical extension of the existing six-story, 104-year-old structure located at 1710 Broadway, at the southeast corner of West 54th Street, in New York.
+The redesign should be at least 50 stories in height and suitable for a mix of residential and commercial uses.
+Assume that the load-bearing capacity of the building site and existing podium are sufficient to accommodate an exclusively steel-framed structure.

-• In addition to insulating the building, the curtain wall’s large surface may also be able to harvest and produce energy.
-If this capability is included in your design, the energy harvested must be greater than the carbon impact of the components required to do so.
-The time-value of carbon should drive these considerations, meaning lower initial carbon should be prioritized over lifecycle carbon.
+Other considerations: In addition to insulating the building, the curtain wall’s large surface area may also be activated to beneficial effect, such as through harvesting solar and wind energy.
+If such capability is included in your design, the net carbon impact must be explicit.
+The time-value of carbon should drive these considerations, meaning near-term carbon emission reductions should be prioritized over lifecycle carbon footprint, or otherwise justified (i.e., by providing other resilience or sustainability benefits that justify the increase in carbon emissions).

 Submission process: